Neighborhoods · Parkland · All Parkland subdivisions

 $900K – $1.0M~2,800 – 3,000 sq ft · 4 bedrooms

 The smaller-footprint originals — typically homes that haven't been through the most recent renovation cycle.
-Same gate, same tennis court, same jogging trail, same schools.
+Same gate, same tennis court, same jogging trail.
 For the buyer who wants in at the lowest entry point and plans to put their own finishes in.

 The Setting: A Single Loop, A Tennis Court, and a Trail That Lives Up to the Name